- Can I apply if I am still in school?

 You should submit the online application by the deadline.
 Do not wait for your report to be ready in order to apply.

-Be sure your materials arrive to LSAC by the deadline.
+Be sure your materials are submitted to LSAC in proper form and by the deadline to avoid delays.
 Since we’ll have your application already, we’ll receive your LSAC report as soon as it is released.
 You can follow our receipt of your materials via the Applicant Status Check.

 - Is the LSAT required to apply to programs offered by the Graduate Division?